New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Highlight Bible references.
 - Mark Bible verse number by themselves, like (verse 6), as invalid so full references will be used instead.

+### 0.1.1

+- Change so that (verse N) where N is any number is considered valid but verse followed by anything other than number is not valid.

 ## Extension Development

 Development of the extension can be done as follows: